Hudson Hornet

-The Hudson Hornet is a full-size car manufactured by Hudson Motor Car Company of Detroit, Michigan from 1951 until 1954, when Nash-Kelvinator and Hudson merged to form American Motors Corporation (AMC).
-Hudson automobiles continued to be marketed under the Hudson brand name through the 1957 model year.
+The Hudson Hornet is a full-size car manufactured by Hudson Motor Car Company of Detroit, Michigan, from 1951 through 1954 model years.
+When Nash-Kelvinator and Hudson merged in 1954 to form American Motors Corporation (AMC) the Hornet continued to be marketed under the Hudson Division of AMC through the 1957 model year.

-The first-generation Hudson Hornets featured a functional "step-down" design with dropped floor pan and a chassis with a lower center of gravity than contemporary vehicles that helped the car handle well — an advantage for racing.
+The first-generation Hudson Hornets featured a functional "step-down" design with a dropped floor pan and a chassis with a lower center of gravity than contemporary vehicles, which helped the car handle well — an advantage for racing.
 The Hornet's lower and sleeker look was accentuated by streamlined styling, sometimes called "ponton" styling.

-Following the merger forming AMC in 1954, Hudson cars were built on the newer factory assembly line for Nash Statesman/Ambassador unibody chassis; therefore, all second-generation Hudson Hornets were restyled Nash automobiles that were badge engineered as Hudsons.
+Following the merger that formed AMC in 1954, the Hudson and Nash dealer networks were initially retained; however, Hudson car production was consolidated at the Nash facility.
+The Hudson models shared common designs and components with the Nash Statesman/Ambassador unibody design.
+All second-generation Hudson Hornets were restyled Nash automobiles that were badge engineered as Hudsons.

 First generation

-The Hornet, introduced for the 1951 model year, was based on Hudson's "step-down" design that was first seen in the 1948 model year on the Commodore.
-Unlike a unibody, the design did not fully merge the body and chassis frame into a single structure, but the floor pan footwells recessed down, in between the car's chassis rails, which were, in turn, routed around them – instead of a conventional floor, sitting on top of straight ladder frame rails – a body on frame design that later became more widely adopted, and known as a perimeter frame.
-Thus one "stepped down" into a Hudson.
+The Hornet, introduced for the 1951 model year, was based on Hudson's "step-down" design introduced on the 1948 Commodore.
+Unlike a unibody, the design did not fully merge the body and chassis frame into a single structure.
+However, the floor pan footwells recessed down, between the car's chassis rails, which were, in turn, routed around them – instead of a conventional floor, sitting on top of straight ladder frame rails – a body-on-frame design that later became more widely adopted, and known as a perimeter frame.
+Thus, one "stepped down" into a Hudson.
 The step-down chassis and body meant the car's "lower center of gravity...was both functional and stylish.
 The car not only handled well, but treated its six passengers to a sumptuous ride.
 The low-slung look also had a sleekness about it that was accentuated by the nearly enclosed rear wheels."